zhengjin/cogo-toast/README.md

 The package contains one single minified build file, and its all inclusive!

-The SVG Icons and the Styles are packed along built into the Code.
+The SVG Icons and the Styles are packed along built into the Code

 ### License